 Certain amounts previously reported in the 2017 financial statements have been reclassified for comparative purposes to conform to the current period's presentation.
-Such reclassifications resulted from new accounting guidance and only affected the Statements of Operations.
-Most notably, "Commissions", "Salaries and employee benefits", and "All other operating expenses" have been combined within "Cost of operations - policy issuance and renewal services" in the Statements of Operations (See Note 3, "Revenue").
-These reclassifications had no effect on previously reported net income.
+One of the reclassifications resulted from new accounting guidance and only affected the Statements of Operations.
+Most notably, "Commissions", "Salaries and employee benefits", and "All other operating expenses" have been combined within "Cost of operations - policy issuance and renewal services" in the Statements of Operations (see Note 3, "Revenue").
+This reclassification had no effect on previously reported net income.